wreathe-js/wreathe/README.md

 ## Changelog

-Please see [CHANGELOG](https://github.com/wreathe-js/wreathe/blob/main/CHANGELOG.md) for more information what has changed recently.
+Please see the `CHANGELOG.md` from the packages for more information what has changed recently.

 ## Contributing